Convergence Rate for a Radau hp Collocation Method Applied to Constrained Optimal Control: Introduction

 Since the $K+1$ mesh interval does not exist, (\ref{dterminal}) includes a definition for $\g{\lambda}_{K+1}(-1)$.
 As we will see in Proposition~\ref{equiv}, $\g{\lambda}_k(-1)$ for $k \le K$ is the multiplier associated with the continuity condition (\ref{continuity}).
 Throughout the paper, $\omega_i$, $1 \le i \le N$, is the Radau quadrature weight associated with $\tau_i$.
+The weight $\omega_i$ is the integral over $[-1, 1]$ of the $i$-th Lagrange polynomial associated with the Radau points $\tau_i$, $1 \le i \le N$.
+This Lagrange polynomial of degree $N-1$ equals $1$ at the $i$-th Radau point and $0$ at the other Radau points.
 By \cite[Eq.~(3.134b)]{ShenTangWang11},